amandakreider/amandakreider.github.io/_pages/about.md

 ## About Me

-I'm a health economist and an assistant professor in the Department of Health Policy and Management at the University of Pittsburgh School of Public Health.
-I received a PhD in Health Policy and Economics from Harvard University in 2021.
-My research examines how US public policy impacts people from historically marginalized groups, including those living in poverty, experiencing chronic illness or disability, or exposed to the criminal legal system.
-I'm particularly interested in the economics of public health insurance programs, long-term care, immigration, and mental health care.
-Through my research, I hope to contribute to a more equitable and accessible health care system.
+I'm a health economist and assistant professor in the Department of Health Policy and Management at the University of Pittsburgh School of Public Health.
+I hold a PhD in Health Policy and Economics from Harvard University (2021).
+My research examines how public policy impacts healthcare access, with a focus on outcomes for older adults, people living in poverty, and people with disabilities.
+I'm particularly interested in the economics of long-term care, Medicaid, and Medicare.